 - Artificial Stupidity: He sometimes rings himself out because his AI likes using an uppercut followed by a forward leap to cross up the opponent.
 He does this all the time, even when it's not necessary.
 Even after the game was patched to remove his infinites, he still does it.
 This no longer applies in V, where despite being balanced he is now an SNK Boss that plays intelligently.

-- Autobots, Rock Out!: Two of Algol's themes, "Thanatos" and "Regalia," are pretty metal compared to the rest of the soundtracks they come from.
+- Autobots, Rock Out!: Two of Algol's themes, "Thanatos" and "Regalia," are suprisingly metal compared to the rest of their soundtracks.

 - Arm Cannon: One of the 10 weapons he can create.

 - Badass Baritone: His voice is very deep befitting of a Hero King.